Jim Perrin is one of Britain's best-loved mountain writers, and his collection, The Climbing Essays

 Over the years NWP

 has managed to punch above its weight as its authors have won many awards for their work with the company.
 When we published beer titles (we relinquished these to CAMRA for sound commercial reasons) Roger Protz was our most prominent award winner in this genre.
 In all, our food and drink list has produced four Glenfiddich award winners (Catherine Brown, Wallace Milroy, Jim Murray and Roger Protz).
-Recently our In Pinn
+Our In Pinn

 imprint took the 2004 Boardman Tasker Award for Trevor Braham's When The Alps Cast Their Spell